 Continuing our tradition of innovation in medical education, the University of South Carolina School of Medicine has become a national leader in primary care medical education and was one of the first medical schools in the country to integrate ultrasound technology in all four years of the medical curriculum.

 All students are given the opportunity to participate in a variety of community outreach activities that are focused on developing patient communication skills and basic exam proficiency, including a yearly student-hosted community health fair and a nationally recognized Senior Mentor Program that pairs medical students with community elders.

-We also fulfill our mission to provide quality health care to the people of South Carolina through the Palmetto Health-USC Medical Group, which is comprised of nearly 700 physicians and advanced care providers.
-From the Department of Neurology’s clinically advanced stroke care and research to the recognized quality-focused health care model of the Department of Family and Preventive Medicine/Palmetto Health Family Medicine Center, we are addressing the future of patient-centered care today.
+We also fulfill our mission to provide quality health care to the people of South Carolina through the Prisma Health-USC Medical Group, which is comprised of nearly 700 physicians and advanced care providers.
+From the Department of Neurology’s clinically advanced stroke care and research to the recognized quality-focused health care model of the Department of Family and Preventive Medicine/Prisma Health Family Medicine Center, we are addressing the future of patient-centered care today.
 In fact, we are a leader among U.S. medical schools in percentage of graduates who practice primary care.